 Intent

-At St Peter’s Catholic Primary School, our intent for Science is for our children:
+At St Peter’s Catholic Primary School, our intent for science is for all children:

 Implementation